zihelyu/Z-Stack-firmware/coordinator/Z-Stack_3.x.0/COMPILE.md

 ## Compiling
 1. Create a folder called `workspace` in the folder where the SDK is installed.
 In the SDK installation folder you should see files like `Makefile` and `license_simplelink_cc13xx_cc26xx_sdk_7_10_00_98.txt`.
-1. Copy `patches/*.patch` to the SDK installation folder, open a Git Bash in this folder and apply the patch using `git apply --exclude='cc13xx_cc26xx_sdk' --ignore-space-change 00*.patch`.
+1. Copy `patches/*.patch` to the SDK installation folder, open a Git Bash in this folder and apply the patch using `git apply --exclude='cc13xx_cc26xx_sdk' --ignore-space-change 0*.patch`.
 1. Start Code Composer Studio, it will ask you to select a workspace folder, select the `workspace` folder you created in the previous step.
 1. Go to *File -> Import -> Code Composer Studio -> CCS Projects -> Select* search-directory: `simplelink_cc13xx_cc26xx_sdk_7_10_00_98/examples/rtos`.
-1. Select:
+1. Select the desired project(s), choose based on chip, ignore `LP` or `LAUNCHXL` naming:
     - `znp_CC1352P_2_LAUNCHXL_tirtos7_ticlang`
     - `znp_CC26X2R1_LAUNCHXL_tirtos7_ticlang`
     - `znp_LP_CC1352P7_4_tirtos7_ticlang`